pwong-it/P1---TicTacToe/README.md

 - Keep track of multiple game rounds with a win counter :white_check_mark:
 - Allow game customizable options, time limits, board size, game rounds, name & profiles etc
 - Allow players to customize their token (X, O, name, picture, avatar etc)
-- Get inventive with your styling - research CSS effects, animations to spiff things up
+- Get inventive with your styling - research CSS effects, animations to spiff things up :white_check_mark:
 - Research LocalStorage or SessionStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
 - Use timers to display "waiting..." messages while users are waiting to be matched
 - Research web audio API and add sound effects to your game
 - Be creative!
 Bend the rules and give it a twist!

 Extras
-- Added Nav bar - links to future projects, linkedIn, and Github
+- Added Nav bar - links to future projects, linkedIn, and Github :white_check_mark:
-- Added custom font - permanent marker
+- Added custom font - permanent marker :white_check_mark:
-- Added custom background
+- Added custom background :white_check_mark:
-- Added shadow border
+- Added shadow border :white_check_mark:
-- Added a hover for the grid "X" and "O" so it grows slightly bigger when hovering over the characters
+- Added a hover for the grid "X" and "O" so it grows slightly bigger when hovering over the characters :white_check_mark:
 - Player One/Two avatars on the side get bigger if it is that players turn.
-Colour is also changed.
+Colour is also changed. :white_check_mark:
-- The winner avatar is big, also is green
+- The winner avatar is big, also is green :white_check_mark:
-- The "stop clicking" message now has a shaking animation
+- The "stop clicking" message now has a shaking animation :white_check_mark:
-- Title has a bounce animation upon load of the webpage.
+- Title has a bounce animation upon load of the webpage. :white_check_mark:
-- Added hover colour to nav bar project links
+- Added hover colour to nav bar project links :white_check_mark:
 - Made the title into separate H1 tags.
 Then animated each word with a slight delay so that the animation bounce matches how you would say the word Tic Tac Toe.
-Only animates when webpage opens/refreshes.
+Only animates when webpage opens/refreshes. :white_check_mark:
-- Added target="_blank" rel="noopener noreferrer" to linked pages so the clicked pages will open in a new tab.
+- Added target="_blank" rel="noopener noreferrer" to linked pages so the clicked pages will open in a new tab. :white_check_mark:

 ## :pencil2: Planning & Problem Solving
 ### General Plan
 ![Planning Photo](./images/photo-sketch.jpg)